September - An Idea for Every Day - Week 4

 When there’s a comma, you should pause for a beat.

 A period means that the sentence is complete.

-It was one of my nephew’s favorite songs on that Leap Pad.
-That and the sticky letters song.
+It was one of my nephew’s favorite songs on the Leap Pad - that and the sticky letters song.
 Anyway, as in the song, your learner needs to know their punctuation.
 It’s paramount to understanding and writing in the written word.